Raja Shehadeh: Legal and literary career

 In 1979, Shehadeh co-founded the human rights organization Al-Haq, which is the Palestinian affiliate of the International Commission of Jurists.

 He has written several books on international law, human rights and the Middle East.
 Al-Haq was one of the first human rights organizations in the Arab world.
 It was a co-recipients of the Carter-Menil Human Rights Prize in 1989, and of the Geuzenpenning in 2009.

+During the early 1990s, Raja Shehadeh served as one of three legal advisers to the Palestinian Steering Committee, which guided the official delegation in the U.S.-led peace talks following the Madrid Conference.
+Shehadeh played a key role in shaping the delegation’s legal approach.
+However, the Israeli team barred Shehadeh from directly participating in the negotiations, citing his status as an East Jerusalem resident.
+Faced with this exclusion and a growing sense that legal arguments were being sidelined by both the Israelis and the Americans, Shehadeh ultimately resigned.
+He later explained that he saw “no role for a legal adviser, or indeed legal strategies”.